bartekburnat7/Peinture_-valuer_P1/README.md

     ![About Us](/assets/images/aboutus.PNG)

 - __Pricing__
-    - The Pricing section displays all the options of the services the company provides.
+    - The Pricing section displays all the options that the company provides.
-    - Each option has greyed out features that are not included in that option.
+    - Each option has a list of features that come with the given service and displays the greyed out features that are not included in that option, this gives a user a choice if they would rather not go for the most expensive option.
-    -
+    - The business option has a purple gradient in the background to attract clients attention and make the top option stand out.
     ![Pricing](/assets/images/pricing.JPG)

 - __Contact Us__